Best Hardware for Saloon | Swinging Doors

-Premium Grade Gravity Hardware- Available in Brass finish only
+Option #2: Premium Grade Gravity Hardware- Available in Brass finish only

 The premium grade hardware is available in a brass finish only.
 The premium grade gravity hardware can hold heavier doors.
-Again, these hinges use gravity to bring the doors back to a center closed position.
-When the doors are opened they are pushed up a ramp, when released they ride back down the ramp.
+Again these hinges use gravity to bring the doors back to a center closed position.
+When the doors are opened they are pushed up a ramp, when released the doors ride back down the ramp.
 At the bottom of the ramp the doors are in the center (closed) position.
 These hinges offer a “hold open” feature at 90 degrees.
 These hinges mount to the top and bottom of the doors.
-These hinges do require a gap between the top jamb bracket and top door pivot assembly to allow the door(s) to operate properly, allowing the hinges to rotate to the hold open position.
+These hinges do require a gap between the top pivot bracket and top pivot assembly, this allows the doors to rise up the ramp on the bottom hinge assembly.

-Commercial Grade Hardware
+Options #3 - #5: Commercial Grade Hardware

-These hinges use spring tension to pull the doors back to center.
+These hinges use a spring to pull the doors back to center.
 You can adjust the tension on the spring for a faster or slower return on the doors.
 The spring hinges are Non-Hold Open.
-These hinges mount between the door and door frame and they will allow for maximum height doors.
-Spring hinges make more noise during operation than gravity hinges due to the strong springs and metal to metal contact.
+These hinges mount between the door and door frame and they will allow for the tallest doors.
+These hinges are a noisier on their application because of the strong springs and metal contact.
 These hinges are perfect for restaurants that need to have the doors always closed to comply with local or state code.

 Photo shows the doors notched with the Commercial Grade Gravity Hinges: